 Current priority – individual duty of candour with criminal sanctions

-BMA NI will respond to the consultation but it is important that the views of individual doctors are also put forward.
-Use our campaigning tool to submit your response.
+BMA NI has submitted a response to the consultation but it is important that the views of individual doctors are also put forward.
+The consultation is open until 31 August and you can use our campaigning tool to submit your own response.

 The consultation explained